 In October 1808 fur trapper John Colter set out with another trapper, John Potts, on a trapping expedition.
-Foolishly, they returned to the Three Forks area in Wyoming, where they were able to amass almost a ton of furs.
+Foolishly, they returned to the Three Forks area in Montana, where they were able to amass almost a ton of furs.
 However, at Jefferson Fork they were attacked by Blackfoot Indians, who shot and killed Potts and took the furs.
 Colter was captured and given a chance to live.
 He was stripped naked and given a 30-second head start to run for his life.
 He outran all of the Indians except for one.
 When they were the only two left, Colter turned on his pursuer and in the ensuing fight took the Indian's spear and killed him with it.
 Colter ran for five miles across a rocky plain between the Jefferson and Madison Forks.
 Once he reached the Madison River, he dove under a mass of logs and beaver lodges and hid in an air pocket in the icy water until nightfall.
 He floated six miles downstream and climbed up a sheer cliff.
 He walked, still without any clothes, the 250 miles to Fort Raymond, where he arrived after 11 days.

 The script was originally a true historical incident about a trapper named John Colter being pursued by Blackfoot Indians in Wyoming, but lower shooting costs, tax breaks and material and logistical assistance offered by South Africa convinced Cornel Wilde and the other producers to shoot the film there.